TimofeiKabakov/TCP-Dictionary-Server/README.md

 - I create a single socket **sockfd** that allows us to connect() to the server and send() the commands read from stdin.

 - I also make sure that the commands provided by the user are the allowed ones.
-If so, I send the entire command to the server.
+If so, I send the command to the server.

 ## On the server side (server.c):